Investigations and findings

 Ongoing monitoring

-Monitoring of PFAS continues on and around HMAS Albatross, through sampling of surface water and groundwater.
-Monitoring helps Defence understand if PFAS contamination is changing over time.
-Results are published in an Ongoing Monitoring Interpretive Report and factsheet.
-Defence will inform the community if changes to the management approach are required.
+Monitoring of PFAS continues on and around HMAS Albatross through sampling of surface water and groundwater biannually.
+Monitoring helps Defence understand if PFAS contamination are changing over time.

-Monitoring results to date have found no significant changes to how PFAS is moving in the management area.
+Monitoring results to date have found no significant changes to how PFAS are moving in the management area.
 However, the remedial works are expected to reduce PFAS from leaving the base, and over time this will contribute to the reduction of PFAS in the management area.

 Recent reports and factsheets

-Detailed reports from the PFAS investigation and management are available for download.
+Detailed reports from the PFAS Investigation and Management Program are available to download.
 Appendices to these reports can be found in the document archive.
 To discuss these reports, contact pfas.enquiry@defence.gov.au.

 Document archive